-Opening hours: It is open to the public every day from Monday to Friday from 9.00 a.m. to 3.00 p.m., it is closed in August.
+Opening hours: It is open to the public Monday, Tuesday and Thursday from 9.00 a.m. to 3.00 p.m., it is closed in August.

 The Library of the National Archeological Museum of Naples offers a free service of guided visits organized by the internal staff, which are made on reservation, for a maximum number of 30 people per group, exclusively on days and hours arranged.